SilasMarvin/wasmind/book/src/developer-guide/webassembly-components.md

 }
 ```

 **Scope** is a 6-character string that identifies which agent an actor belongs to.
 This enables Wasmind's multi-agent coordination - actors in different scopes represent different agents working on different tasks.
+For example, you might have one agent (scope `agent1`) handling user questions while another agent (scope `agent2`) processes files in the background.

 ## Host-Provided Capabilities